Nina Foch: 1981–2008: Later work and teaching

-Foch also continued to work as an instructor at USC during this period, and also worked as an independent script-breakdown consultant for many Hollywood directors.
+Foch also worked as an independent script-breakdown consultant for many Hollywood directors.

 Death

 Foch died on December 5, 2008, aged 84, at the Ronald Reagan UCLA Medical Center.
 Her only son, Dirk de Brito, told the Los Angeles Times that she died of complications from the blood disorder myelodysplasia.
 She had become ill the day before, while teaching her course at USC.
 Foch was cremated by the Neptune Society of Sherman Oaks, California, and her ashes were placed in the custody of her son.

 Legacy

 Foch has stars on the Hollywood Walk of Fame, located at 6300 Hollywood Boulevard, and 7000 Hollywood Boulevard.
 Those who studied with her include Rod Stewart, Julie Andrews, John Ritter (with whom she co-starred in Skin Deep), Amy Heckerling, Randal Kleiser, Edward Zwick, Ron Underwood, and Marshall Herskovitz.
 Andrews recalled of Foch: "She was a tough teacher, but in the best sense.
 She was always brutally frank, she demanded one go the extra mile, and she wouldn't allow one to get away with a thing."
 Kleiser, who studied with Foch in 1965, reflected: "She was able to take the things she learned working with directors like Vincente Minnelli and Stanley Kubrick and combine them with her own style."

 Foch was reportedly the inspiration for the character Nina, a washed-up actress teaching acting classes from a seedy motel, in Rufus Butler Seder's film Screamplay.
 Seder had studied under Foch years earlier.